Country of origin: Canada

 When he was 18, Fox moved to Los Angeles and soon landed the role of a lifetime: the NBC sitcom Family Ties.
 He went on to have major roles in movies like Doc Hollywood, The American President and the three Back to the Future films.
 Almost a decade after Family Ties had ended its successful run, Fox returned to series television with Spin City.

 It was during this new television stint that Fox shocked the entertainment world and his fans across the globe by revealing he had Parkinson’s disease.
 Afterward, Fox committed himself to the campaign for increased Parkinson’s research.
 In 1999, he testified before congress for Parkinson’s disease research and treatment, and in 2000 he launched his own foundation.
+Fox has also chronicled his experience in four books, all New York Times bestsellers.

 Based in New York City, the Foundation has a tremendous national presence.
 The Foundation’s portfolio $800 million in funding for research, drug trials and other disease-modifying therapies for Parkinson’s and dyskinesia.
 Resources for understanding Parkinson’s can be found here on the Foundation’s website.